-On at the Koorie Heritage Trust in Melbourne and viewable online, this project and display explores how artefacts and objects play a key role symbolising interactions in and relationships, making tangible links to community, continuing cultures and connection to country, and shape identities present through past and embodied memories.
+Housed at the Koorie Heritage Trust in Melbourne and viewable online, this project and display explores how artefacts and objects play a key role in symbolising interactions and making tangible links relationships, to community, continuing cultures and connection to country, and shape identities past and present through embodied memories.
 It shares the historical, cultural, social and emotional significance of selected items from the Koorie Heritage Trust in the lives, practice and communities of 5 Victorian Aboriginal community members.

-The newly recorded oral histories and the respective artefacts and artworks are currently accessible and on display as part of the KHT's Level 3, public collection display.
+The newly recorded oral histories and the respective artefacts and artworks are on display as part of the KHT's Level 3, public collection display, accessible by arrangement with the KHT.
 Significantly, each of the recorded oral histories can also be accessed via vimeo links.